kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 - Client cache is a private cache that lives on the client, like local storage in the web browser or a private cache in a mobile app
 - Gateway cache (or reverse proxy or HTTP accelerator) is a shared cache that lives on the server
 - Proxy cache is a shared cache that lives on the network
-- There may be all three of them on none in a given system
+- There may be none, any or all of the three types of cache in a given system

 ## 15. HTTP cache expiration and validation:
 HTTP cache integrates both expiration and validation to reduce network traffic between clients and the API